Breadcrumbz-Official/ScamWhip/README.md

 - **Whip won't crack** — you're probably being too gentle.
 It's a whip, not a fishing rod.
 Commit to the flick.
 - **Token expired** — go back to the dashboard and click **Get a token** again.
-- **Still stuck** — the `docs/` folder has the deep-dive versions of all of this, including exactly how the extension and overlay talk to each other, in case you want to actually read code instead of taking our word for it.
+- **Still stuck** — contact us on discord but its prob one of the issues listed above